FrancescoXX/recipes/go-hello-world/3 — Stage/README.md

 <!-- #ZEROPS_REMOVE_START# -->
 <!-- #ZEROPS_EXTRACT_START:intro# -->
-**Stage** environment has the exact same configuration as production, the difference comes down to running on a single container and having lowest scaling configuration.
+**Stage** environment has the exact same configuration as production, the difference comes down to running on a single container and having lower scaling configuration.
 <!-- #ZEROPS_EXTRACT_END:intro# -->
 <!-- #ZEROPS_REMOVE_END# -->